 What really sends them over the moon and into a new dimension is the cream cheese frosting.
 However, you can absolutely substitute the cream cheese with a nut-based or vegan cream cheese alternative if you’d like.

 I’ve even included an extra bonus recipe mention of my cashew based frosting in the notes for you!

 What substitutions can I make in keto carrot cupcakes?

 *If you do end up using xylitol, make sure to be careful if you have a dog (or cat) around the house, as it is highly toxic to those little friends!*

 I have not tested this recipe, nor do I ever really work with stevia, so I cannot speak to how that would work out.

 When making the cream cheese frosting, I do not recommend making any substitutions.
 The ingredient list is very short, and I do recommend sticking to what I have listed.
 The exception is swapping out the regular cream cheese for a dairy free alternative.

 However, I have a really fabulous dairy free and paleo cream cheese-like frosting that I made last year with my Paleo Carrot Bread, and I think that would be absolutely delicious on these keto carrot cupcakes as well!

-How to make turn these cupcakes into a keto carrot cake
+How to make turn these keto carrot cupcakes into carrot cake

 I’m so glad you asked, as it’s really quite simple.
 Here is what you need to do once your batter is ready to go.